-When she left her 22-year teaching career seven years ago to relocate to the Hudson Valley with her husband, Lys never imagined she’d have such rich opportunities to explore educational work in the nonprofit sector.
-Before joining the Eleanor Roosevelt Center as a part-time special events coordinator in May 2018, she worked at the Omega Women’s Leadership Center: first as an administrative coordinator, and later as the Center’s community engagement specialist.
-Having recently accepted a full-time role as ERVK’s director of programs & development, she is delighted to be in a position that will not only allow her to share but also expand her expertise in the areas of facilitation, curriculum planning, program and resource development, community engagement, and fundraising.
+When she left her 22-year teaching career to relocate to the Hudson Valley in 2012, Lys never imagined she’d have such rich opportunities to explore educational work in the nonprofit sector.
+Before joining the Eleanor Roosevelt Center in May 2018, she worked at both the Omega Institute and the Omega Women’s Leadership Center.
+In her role as the Center’s director of programs & development, Lys is delighted to be in a position that not only allows her to share but also expand her expertise in the areas of facilitation, curriculum planning, program and resource development, community engagement, and fundraising.
 She is also thrilled to be part of ERVK’s mission to carry forward Eleanor Roosevelt’s leadership legacy through youth education and mentorship.

 Board of Directors